hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch.md

 - The JDBC driver dependency according to your specific database.
 - The HotRod, HotRod LiveSQL, and MyBatis Libraries.
 - The HotRod Generator Plugin to it.

+For more details on how to configure the Maven dependencies and how to configure the HotRod generator plugin see [Maven Integration](maven/maven.md).

 With all these additions the complete `pom.xml` file will look like: